Arkansas governor dismisses calls for full execution probe

 LITTLE ROCK, Ark.
-(AP) — The Arkansas governor said Friday that he sees no reason for anything beyond a routine review of procedures after a condemned inmate lurched and convulsed 20 times during a lethal injection.
+(AP) — The Arkansas governor said Friday that he sees no reason for anything beyond a routine review of the state’s execution procedures after a condemned inmate lurched and convulsed 20 times during a lethal injection.

 Attorneys for Kenneth Williams and the American Civil Liberties Union have called for a full investigation after Williams became the fourth convicted killer executed in Arkansas in eight days.
 The state sought to carry out as many lethal injections as possible before one of its drugs expires Sunday.

+“I think it’s totally unjustified,” Gov. Asa Hutchinson told reporters when asked about the possibility of an independent probe.
+“You don’t call for an independent investigation unless there’s some reason for it.
+Last night, one of the goals was there not be any indications of pain by the inmate, and that’s what I believe is the case.”

-Gov. Asa Hutchinson told reporters that Williams’ execution will be reviewed by the Department of Correction, which is typical any time an inmate is put to death.
+Hutchinson said Williams’ execution will be reviewed by the Department of Correction, which is typical any time an inmate is put to death.
+He said a written report would not be issued.

-The governor also said the use of the sedative midazolam, which was a component of Williams’ injection, has been upheld by courts.
-He said he does not think Arkansas needs to change its execution protocol.
+The governor said he does not think Arkansas needs to change its execution protocol, citing court rulings that have upheld the use of the sedative midazolam, which was a component of Williams’ injection.
+But he has not ordered prison officials to find a replacement for its supply of the drug.

 An Associated Press reporter who witnessed the execution said that about three minutes in, Williams’ body jerked 15 times in quick succession, lurching violently against the leather restraint across his chest.
 Then the rate slowed for a final five movements.

-Davis said he was sure Hutchinson would follow up “as he does with every execution,” but that the governor was confident the Department of Correction “did what it was supposed to do.”

-Arkansas had scheduled eight executions over an 11-day period.
-That would have been the most in such a short time since the U.S. Supreme Court reinstated the death penalty in 1976, but courts issued stays for four of the inmates.
-The four lethal injections that were carried out included Monday’s first double execution in the United States since 2000.
+Arkansas had planned eight executions over an 11-day period, the most ambitious schedule since the U.S. Supreme Court reinstated the death penalty in 1976.
+But courts issued stays for four of the inmates.
+The four lethal injections that were carried out included Monday’s first double execution in the U.S. since 2000.

-Williams read a prepared final statement before the execution, apologizing to the families he “senselessly wronged and deprived of their loved ones.”
-He also spoke in tongues, the unintelligible but language-like speech used in some religions.
+Williams read a prepared final statement, apologizing to the families he “senselessly wronged and deprived of their loved ones.”
+He also spoke in tongues, the unintelligible speech used in some religions.
 But his prayer faded off as the midazolam took effect.
 He said, “The words that I speak will forever be, will forever …” before he fell silent.

 After the jerking, Williams breathed through his mouth and moaned or groaned once — during a consciousness check — until falling still seven minutes after the lethal injection.